About Our Office Forms Registration Graduation Curriculum & Course Descriptions Student Resources Faculty Resources

 • Degrees and awards received

-The restriction on the release of non-directory information does not apply to university officials or to designated persons or agencies operating on behalf of the university.
-For example, faculty, advisors, and academic support staff, may access non-directory information needed to perform their official responsibilities.
+*The restriction on the release of student information does not apply to university officials or to designated persons or agencies operating on behalf of the university.
+For example, faculty, advisors, and academic support staff, may access student information needed to perform their official responsibilities.
 Selected individuals or agencies operating for the university, such as the National Student Clearinghouse, may have access to academic records to verify enrollments and degrees.
 The university may disclose records to state agencies for the purpose of program review and evaluation.